What makes VST unique?

 Although VST’s tuition costs are lower than many comparable private universities, the cost of theological education is considerable.
 There are many ways to finance an educational program.
 In addition to their own assets, many students are eligible for student loans from the Canadian Federal and Provincial or US governments.
 Financial assistance is available from VST in the form of tuition bursaries, presently up to 50% of tuition.
 For scholarships, priority is given to students with B+ average, demonstrated aptitude for ministry, endorsement by their denominational leadership and commitment to fulfilling the vision of VST.

 Our sponsoring denominations have grant programs for students of their denomination:

-There are many sources of external bursaries and other awards. https://vst.edu/students/prospective/financial-aid/external-scholarships-bursaries
+There are many sources of external bursaries and other awards, External Scholarships & Bursaries

-There are also part-time student work positions [25-50 hours per term @ $15/hour] at VST for which students may apply. https://vst.edu/students/prospective/financial-aid/overview
+There are also part-time student work positions (25-50 hours per term @ $15/hour) at VST for which students may apply, visit VST Financial Aid.

 How do I arrange a visit to Vancouver School of Theology?

-VST hosts two Open Houses each year – one in the Fall and one in the Spring.
-The Fall Open House is a full day and guests can meet faculty, the admissions staff, tour the school, worship in community, eat lunch in community and attend a class in the afternoon.
-The Spring Open House happens over a weekend (Thursday to Sunday).
-Along with all the items in the Fall open house, the Spring one includes participation in the G. Peter Kaye annual event.
+VST hosts two Open Houses each year – one in the fall and one in spring.
+The Fall Open House is a full day and guests can meet faculty and the admissions staff, tour the school, worship and eat lunch in community, and attend a class in the afternoon.
+The Spring Explorers Weekend happens over a weekend (Thursday to Sunday).
+Along with all the items in the Fall Open House, the Spring session also includes participation in the G. Peter Kaye Lectures annual event.